 Sure, the more content, the better.
 As long as that content is good quality and is relevant to what your blog is about.

-Quality content is content that answers questions, content that is well structured, content that is easily digestible, content that has good visuals, etc.
+Quality content is content that answers questions, content that is well structured, content that is easily digestible, content that has good visuals, etc. It doesn’t need to be long at all.

 9. Irrelevant Footer Links